Shopify · Barrie

 Exactly what you get

 You get a Shopify store engineered for your best hour, not just your average day: checkout and inventory that survive a cottage-season drop, and pickup, retail, and wholesale as real paths instead of three apps at war.
-It connects to your back office, so your inventory management software, POS system, and accounting software stay in sync with the storefront instead of drifting apart every spike.
+It connects to your back office, so your inventory management software, POS (Point of Sale) system, and accounting software stay in sync with the storefront instead of drifting apart every spike.

 How to choose a developer in Barrie